 In a relentless quest to improve the performance of our organization, it is clear that reducing variation is key.
 Less variation means more reliability, dependability and consistency.
 It means more Quality and better performance.
 This is precisely what we must pursue.

 If we want our efforts to reduce variation to succeed, then people in the organization need to understand the change that they are being asked to make.
 This means we have to develop and communicate this solution in a way that everyone is involved in its construction.
 They need to be part of building the change.
 Using the Thinking Processes to overcome the six levels of resistance to change is fundamental to achieving success with this shift.

 But, when push comes to shove, it’s complicated to continue to work on reducing variation.
 Why?

 The culturally disappointing translation of Deming’s Philosophy into a myriad of “Kaizen-like” management techniques has transformed it from a vision of the world based on innovation and wealth creation into an efficiency game.
 If, on top of this, we continue to view our company in “functional” terms, then reducing variation simply means reducing costs.
 Of course, no function would ever easily surrender to that because it would imply “cutting the budget,” hence any serious attempt to reduce variation is nipped in the bud.
 A relentless effort toward continuous reduction in variation can only stem from a systemic vision of our company and the understanding that only this reduction will provide the insight needed for triggering real jumps in performance.
 The way to link a relentless, focused and companywide variation reduction crusade to financial performance is through the adoption of a suitable organizational structure.
-We will look at this in Step Seven of The Decalogue.
+(We will look at this in Part 12 of this series.)